loonwerks/INSPECTA-models/isolette/rust-prototyping/isolette-rust-prototyping.md

 132 |         self.api.lower_desired_temp <= self.api.upper_desired_temp
     |         ^^^^
 ```
-As indicates in the error, "self" is a mutable variable in this function and thus requires the use of old(self) in the pre-condition.
+As indicated in the error, "self" is a mutable variable in this function and thus requires the use of old(self) in the pre-condition.

 This is confirmed by compiling the following:
 ```